franciscotobar/devportal/guides/rif-relay/installation-requirements.md

 > The node can be run locally or using docker.

-When running a local RSKj node, we can configure the node to connect to a specific network; on this guide we will use `Regtest` and `Testnet`.
+When running a local RSKj node, we can configure the node to connect to a specific network; in this guide we will use `Regtest` and `Testnet`.

 ### Node & NPM